rajroshi/live-messages/wp-content/plugins/live-messages/readme.txt

 Tags: messages, live updates, announcements
 Requires at least: 5.0
 Tested up to: 6.4
-Stable tag: 0.9.0-beta
+Stable tag: 0.9.1-beta
 Requires PHP: 7.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Display live updating messages and announcements with automatic refresh.
+Display live updating messages and announcements with automatic refresh functionality.

 == Description ==
 Live Messages allows you to display real-time updates and announcements on your WordPress site.
 Messages are automatically refreshed and can be shared on social media.